Rock Hill Symphony Orchestra

 Location: St. John's UMC 321 S Oakland Ave, Rock Hill, SC 29730

 Rock Hill Symphony Orchestra’s Family Concerts are a great way to get kids excited about classical music!
-This 50 minute program provides a fun, engaging, and educational orchestral experience geared towards children ages 3-12 and their families.
+Featuring works by Mozart, Britten, Rossini, and Handel, this 50 minute program provides a fun, engaging, and educational orchestral experience geared towards children ages 3-12 and their families.

 Listeners will actively participate and are encouraged to interact directly with the conductor and musicians as we discover how different instruments produce sound, the families of the orchestra, and how orchestral music can tell stories.